|

 Included

-Cost is based on six participants and includes surface travel while in Sicily, 11 nights accommodation based on double occupancy (we assign a roommate when possible if traveling alone), 11 breakfasts, 1 dinner.
+Cost is based on six participants and includes surface travel while in Sicily, 11 nights accommodation based on double occupancy (single supplement available), 11 breakfasts, 1 dinner.

 Not Included

-Flights to Sicily, airport tansfers, anything else that isn't mentioned here.
+Flights to Sicily, airport transfers, anything else that isn't mentioned here.

 Itinerary